remix-run/remix/docs/file-conventions/remix-config.md

 ## tailwind

 Whether to support [Tailwind functions and directives][tailwind-functions-and-directives] in CSS files if `tailwindcss` is installed.
-Defaults to `false`.
+Defaults to `true`.

 ## watchPaths